Developer Preview release

 |Nordic Semiconductor||nRF52840 DK||Quick Start

 |Silicon Labs||EFR32MG Zigbee and Thread Starter Kit||Quick Start|

-have a VID assigned to you, use one of the VIDs allocated by the CSA for testing purposes:
+By default, you can use one of the VIDs allocated by the CSA for testing

 This VID should be implemented in your device's firmware.

 A Matter device can only be paired in the Google Home ecosystem in certain Vendor ID and device type scenarios.

 - A test VID cannot be used in a consumer device.